olefasting/rust_rpg_toolkit/README.md

 Any game you create should also have an assets folder.
 Copy the one included in the example project as a starting point...

-The example project can be built and run using the following cargo command, from the example project directory:
+The example project can be built and run using the following cargo command:

 `cargo run --example example-project`